 In addition to this we run a Homework Club every day after school to allow students access to computers and receive support in all aspects of their work.

-For further information, you can find our Special Educational Needs Policy on the school website.
+For further information, you can find our SEND Policy and SEND School Information Report on the school website.

 - Mrs Kate Emsley – SENDco

-- Mrs Jan Zakary – Additional Provision Teacher
+- Mrs Toni Crawley – Additional Provision Teacher

 - Miss Angela Benucci – Learning Support Manager